mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

-Final appreciations go to Eric Heitz, Jonathan Dupuy, Stephen Hill and David Neubelt for publishing a incredibly well written paper with a ton of supplemental material and effort around it --- and of course Vladimír Vondruš for being insanely dedicated to this project and aswering every stupid question I throw at him.
+Final appreciations go to Eric Heitz, Jonathan Dupuy, Stephen Hill and David Neubelt for publishing a incredibly well written paper with a ton of supplemental material and effort around it --- and of course Magnum for making it viable to quickly get this basic implementation running.

 Thank you for reading!
 I'll be back.